UK Food & Drink | 2026/27

 It can be a crumb, a dust, an oil, a crackle, a finishing salt, a crunchy topping, a fried chilli fleck, or the bit of texture that makes an otherwise familiar dish feel suddenly much more exciting.

-The terms of spice, chilli crisp and chilli crunch were textural pioneers, but the wider opportunity is bigger than one condiment style.
+And in terms of spice, chilli crisp and chilli crunch were textural pioneers, but the wider opportunity is bigger than one condiment style.

 Crunch Confidence